argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 #### An Argilla dataset with triplets to fine-tune an embedding model

 Now, we can repeat the process with the dataset ready for fine-tuning we generated in the [previous section](#generating-synthetic-data-for–our-embedding-model:-distilabel-to-the-rescue).
-We will show just the new settings for this dataset.
-We only need to download the corresponding dataset and push it with its corresponding name.
-The jupyter notebook contains all the details:
+Fortunately, the process is straightforward: simply download the relevant dataset and upload it to Argilla with its designated name.
+For a detailed walkthrough, refer to the Jupyter notebook, which contains all the necessary instructions:

 ```python
 settings = rg.Settings(